backube/volsync/docs/usage/rsync/ssh_keys.rst

 SSH keys
 ========

-Scribe generates SSH keys upon the deployment of a ReplicationDestination object but SSH keys can also be provided to Scribe rather than generating new ones.
-The steps below will describe the process to provide Scribe SSH keys.
+VolSync generates SSH keys upon the deployment of a ReplicationDestination object but SSH keys can also be provided to VolSync rather than generating new ones.
+The steps below will describe the process to provide VolSync SSH keys.

 Generating keys
 ===============

 ``ssh-keygen`` can be used to generate SSH keys.
-The keys that are created will be used to create secrets which will be used by Scribe.
+The keys that are created will be used to create secrets which will be used by VolSync.

 Two keys need to be generated.
 The first SSH key will called ``destination``.